-LMA was founded by Dr. Albert Arteaga in 1996 and currently operates six neighborhood medical centers through its network of more than2,300 PCP and Specialists providers, treating children, adults and seniors in San Bernardino County.
-LMA's patients are primarily served by Medi-Cal and they also accept Blue Cross, Blue Shield, Molina, Care 1st, Health Net and Inland Empire Health Plan.
-LMA is also an IPA of independently contracted doctors, hospitals and clinics, delivering high quality care to patients in Fresno, Kings, Los Angeles, Madera, Riverside, San Bernardino and Tulare Counties.
-During 2012, APC-LSMA and LMA entered into a share purchase agreement whereby APC-LSMA invested \$5.0 million for a 25% interest in LMA's IPA line of business.
+LMA was founded by Dr. Albert Arteaga in 1996 and operates as an IPA delivering high-quality care to patients in Fresno, Kings, Los Angeles, Madera, Riverside, San Bernardino, and Tulare Counties through its network of approximately 2,400 independently contracted primary care physicians and specialist providers.
+LMA's patients are primarily served by Medi-Cal, but are also served by Blue Cross, Blue Shield, Molina, Health Net, and Inland Empire Health Plan.
+During 2012, APC-LSMA and LMA entered into a share purchase agreement whereby APC-LSMA invested \$ 5.0 million for a 25% interest in LMA's IPA line of business.
 NMM has a management services agreement with LMA.
-On December 18, 2020, the Company exercised its option to convert the promissory note totaling \$6.4 million due from Dr. Arteaga into an additional 21.25% interest in LMA's IPA line of business as of December 31, 2020 was 46.25% (See Note 7).
+In December 2020, the Company exercised its option to convert a promissory note totaling \$6.4 million due from Dr. Arteaga into an additional 21.25% interest in LMA's IPA line of business.
+As a result, APC-LSMA sold 21.25% of its interest in LMA back to Dr. Arteaga for \$6.4 million, which resulted in APC-LSMA owning a 25% interest in LMA as of December 31, 2021.

 APC accounts for its investment in LMA under the equity method as APC has the ability to exercise significant influence, but not control over LMA's operations.
-For the year ended December 31, 2020, APC recorded net income of \$0.3 million from its investment in LMA as compared to a net loss of \$2.8 million for the year ended December 31, 2019, in the accompanying consolidated statements of income.
-The investment balance was \$13.0 million and \$6.4 million at December 31, 2020 and 2019, respectively.
+For the year ended December 31, 2021, APC recorded net loss of \$5.8 million from its investment in LMA as compared to a net income of \$0.3 million for the year ended December 31, 2020, in the accompanying consolidated statements of income.
+The investment balance was \$3.0 million and \$13.0 million at December 31, 2021 and 2020, respectively.

-LMA's unaudited summarized balance sheets at December 31, 2020 and 2019 and unaudited summarized statements of operations for the years ended December 31, 2020 and 2019 are as follows (in thousands):
+LMA's unaudited summarized balance sheets at December 31, 2021 and 2020 and unaudited summarized statements of operations for the years ended December 31, 2021, 2020, and 2019 are as follows (in thousands):